Going through a breakup is never easy, whether it’s you that chose to end things or them.

 Be safe, think about what you’re doing, and go from there.

 Still not sure how to cope with your ex moving on before you have?
-Chat online to a relationship expert from Relationship Hero who can help you figure things out.
-Simply click here to chat.
+Don’t suffer alone when you don’t have to.
+Talking to a relationship counselor by yourself is an effective coping mechanism for the feelings you are having.
+So why not chat online to a relationship expert from Relationship Hero who can help you figure things out.

 You may also like: